-None.
+Project Risk Assessment None.

-S 200th LINK EXTENSION
+4X420 S 200th LINK EXTENSION Managed by: DECM

 Scope: Plan, design, and construct a 1.6 mile extension of light rail from the Sea-Tac Airport to South 200th Street in SeaTac via an elevated alignment.
 There will be one station at South 200th Street.